rahul112211-stack/Symptom-Checker-platform/replit.md

 ## Overview

 This is a full-stack web application that provides a medical symptom checker interface.
 Users can select symptoms from a predefined list and receive potential medical condition matches with severity levels and treatment recommendations.
-The application features a modern React frontend with shadcn/ui components and a basic Express backend structure.
+The application features a modern React frontend with shadcn/ui components, grouped symptom categories, interactive animations, and a PostgreSQL database for storing symptom check history.

 ## User Preferences